VeritasVault-ai/vv/src/vv.Domain/Docs/Risk/README.md

 ## 1. Overview

 Defines the risk, compliance, and audit pillar of VeritasVault.
-The system is engineered to satisfy institutional and regulatory requirements for transparency, control, and provable compliance—no hand-waving, just audit trails regulators and adversaries can't punch holes in.
+The system is engineered for real-time, multi-factor risk management, robust regulatory alignment, and cryptographically auditable controls.
+All data and operations are designed for zero trust, rapid response, and external proof—no hand-waving, no black boxes.

 ## 2. Domain Model & Responsibilities